 Growth Mindset videos from the Florida Department of Education address how the research of Dr. Carol Dweck who states that the way students think impacts their attitudes toward learning and how they perform in the classroom.

 Each video lesson and accompanying survey will earn parents 30 minutes of informational time.
-While both parents may review the two videos and five articles, credit will be awarded to only one parent for a maximum of 3.5 hours per household.
+While both parents may review the three videos and five articles, credit will be awarded to only one parent for a maximum of 4.0 hours per household.

-To take advantage of this opportunity for earning informational hours, access these resources at: https://sites.google.com/a/tvcs.org/mindset/
+To take advantage of this opportunity for earning informational hours, access these resources at: Mindset Videos and Resources for PI Time

 AR Home Connect